ak4zh/bummer/README.md

 I created bummer because I wanted a place to list all my failures at one place, so I can look back and review them easily.

 ## TODO
-- create a embeddable widget like ProductHunt
+- create an embeddable widget like ProductHunt
 - add download options pdf, png
 - add profile image uploader